-Dual special needs plans are for people who could use some extra help.
+Dual Special Needs Plans are for people who could use some extra help.
 That may be because of income, disabilities, age and/or health conditions.
-Dual plans are a type of Medicare Advantage plan.
-Dual special needs plans are also called DSNP for short.
+Dual Special Needs Plans are a type of Medicare Advantage plan.
+Dual Special Needs Plans are also called D-SNP for short.
 These names all mean the same thing.

-A dual special needs plan works together with your Medicaid health plan.
+A Dual Special Needs Plan works together with your Medicaid health plan.
 You’ll keep all your Medicaid benefits.
-Most dual plans also give you more benefits and features than you get with Original Medicare.
+Most dual health insurance plans also give you more benefits and features than you get with Original Medicare.
 All for a $0 plan premium.

-Dual special needs plans are offered by private insurance companies.
+Dual Special Needs Plans are offered by private insurance companies.
 That includes UnitedHealthcare.
 We call our dual-eligible health plans UnitedHealthcare Dual Complete®.
 We’ve been serving people with special heath care needs for more than 40 years.
-And we serve more dual-eligible members in more states than any other health care company.1
+And we serve more full dual-eligible members in more states than any other health care company.1

 1 Based on national market share, as of 2019

 Learn about being dual-eligible and dual health plans in this short webinar.
 You'll also get informative emails to help you navigate your Medicare choices.